Axway/amplify-gateway-test/content/en/docs/usage/Create/_index.md

           method: GET
   prefix: /music/v2
 ```

 In this example:

 * The codec is set to 'AUTO' meaning that the gateway will negotiate with the backend service over how to communicate.
 If the backend can communicate over HTTP2 that protocol will be used by the gateway, otherwise the gateway will revert to communicating over HTTP1.1
 * 'musicalinstruments.axway.com' is the backend host server and '443' is the port.
 The backend can be called over https protocol.
 * The prefix to call the backend service is '/music/v2'.
 * The backend api supports 3 operations -
     * GET /instruments
     * GET /instruments/{id}
     * GET /instruments/query
 * The prefix to call the Virtual API through the gateway is 'music/v2'.

-### Via UI
+### UI

 It is not possible to create a Virtual API with no OAS specification via the UI.